What is a Spectrum Analyzer: RF spectrum analyzer

 What is a spectrum analyzer Spectrum analyzer types and technologies Superheterodyne / sweep spectrum analyzer FFT spectrum analyzer Realtime spectrum analyzer USB spectrum analyzer Spectrum analyzer tracking generator Specifications Spectrum analyzer operation Noise figure measurements Phase noise measurements Pulsed signal spectrum analysis

-Spectrum analyzers are widely used in applications where RF testing is needed: in development, verification and validation testing; production; base service and repair, and increasingly in field installation and service.
+Spectrum analyzers are widely used test instruments for applications where RF testing is needed: in development, verification and validation testing; production; base service and repair, and increasingly in field installation and service.

 In these applications, RF spectrum analyzers are able to provide an effective insight into the RF performance of a circuit, module or system.

 What is a spectrum analyser?

 The most commonly used test instrument that displays waveforms is the oscilloscope.
 This test instrument displays signals in what is termed the time domain, i.e. amplitude against time.
 The oscilloscope is one of the core test instruments for any laboratory and enables many waveforms to be displayed and the performance of circuits. modules and equipment to be analyzed.

 Whilst this is vey useful, when testing radio frequency circuits and systems in particular, it is useful to be able to see the spectrum of a signal - it is possible to look at aspects like the location of spurious signals, the width of a signal that has modulation on it, whether noise is being generated and much more.

 By looking at the amplitudes of signals at different frequencies it is possible to measure the amplitudes of these signals, find what signals are present and the like.

 In this way it is possible to measure the frequencies of signals, and also check their levels.
 With many modern day signals occupying wide bandwidths, it is possible to measure the signal bandwidths.